ishrat1102/HTML_CSS/README.md

  Internal and Inline Css is also used .

- In table folder few table making is solved with html,inline and internal css ,also other basic html tags are used.
+ In table folder few nested tables ,rowspan ,colspan related problem are solved with html,inline and internal css ,also other basic html tags are used.

 In form folder few form making is solved using html form tags ,table tags for structure and spacing ,inline and internal css ,and also other basic html tags .